benjibogush/beehab.github.io/ReadME.md

->>>> Here you may find basic algorithms that accounted in Big O notation
-> but not limited to the entire list of time complexities.
-> Given time, this may be developed further to account for more input types.
->  However it is not recommended since it gets very complicated by given value over time.
+>>>> Algorithm Hunter works by partitioning parts of for loop components in order to classify the Big O value.
+> Returns results as O(1), O(N) and so on.
+> Access the Algorithm Hunter by adding /src right after io endpoint.
+> For example, https://beehab.github.io/src/ opens the calculator.
+> In addition, https://beehab.github.io/src/index.html also opens calculator.

+> Use cases are given below.
 ## Constant time complexity example

 ### if(N<10){